An Extrinsic Calibration Method between LiDAR and GNSS/INS for Autonomous Driving: INTRODUCTION

+There are few methods for specifically calibrating LiDAR to GNSS/INS and even fewer open-source methods.
+Lidar-align \cite{lidaralign2019} is a simple open-source method for finding the extrinsic calibration between a 3D LiDAR and a 6-dof pose sensor, which also pointed out that accurate results require highly non-planar motions.
+This makes the technique poorly suited for calibrating sensors mounted to cars.
+Currently, most of the LiDAR to GNSS/INS calibration methods still refer to the calibration method of LiDAR-IMU.
 Due to the rapid development of LiDAR-IMU systems in recent years \cite{zhang2014loam, shan2018lego, zuo2020lic, ye2019tightly}, many methods have also emerged to calibrate LiDAR-IMU \cite{le20183d, lyu2019efficient, lvtargetless, mishra2021target, li20213d, lv2022observability}.
 These methods generally calibrate the intrinsic parameters of the IMU and the extrinsic parameters of the LiDAR-IMU for small robot platforms.
-However, these calibration methods do not necessarily work well when directly used for calibrating LiDAR to pose sensors in autonomous vehicles.
-Autonomous vehicles are usually equipped with high-precision pose sensors and only need to calibrate extrinsic parameters.
-Currently, there is no calibration method from LiDAR to pose-sensor specifically for autonomous driving.
-Therefore, we propose a calibration method from LiDAR to pose sensors specifically for autonomous driving applications in this paper.
+However, these calibration methods do not necessarily work well when directly used for calibrating LiDAR to GNSS/INS in autonomous vehicles.
+Currently, there is no calibration method from LiDAR to GNSS/INS specifically for autonomous driving.
+Therefore, we propose a calibration method from LiDAR to GNSS/INS specifically for autonomous driving applications in this paper.
 Inspired by \cite{liu2021balm}, we propose a rough calibration method based on the constraints imposed on the corresponding surface feature points between multiple frames.
 Subsequently, an optimization equation based on LiDAR-mapping space occupancy is used to further refine the rough calibration results.
 At the same time, the errors that cannot be evaluated in the z-axis caused by the plane motion of the vehicle are corrected through multiple fiducial points.
 Through this three-stage method, an accurate extrinsic parameter that overcomes the dimension of plane motion is gradually obtained.
-This three-stage framework is targetless and can be calibrated using some surface features in the environment.
-Although the first stage is called rough calibration, the calibration accuracy is also very high, especially in environments with more plane features.
-On the basis of the first stage, the second stage performs minor optimizations to further improve the calibration accuracy.
-At the same time, we use some fiducial points of world coordinates to correct the lack of constraint on the Z axis caused by the plane motion so that it is very accurate in the six degrees of freedom parameters for rotation and translation.
-Our method is less demanding in the environment setting and is a fully automatic calibration procedure, while the time required for calibration is relatively very small, so the proposed method can contribute to a more efficient and practical large-scale autonomous vehicle calibration and deployment.
+Our method is less demanding in the environment setting (a calibration scene only needs to measure the fiducial points once) and is a fully automatic calibration procedure, while the time required for calibration is relatively very small, so the proposed method can contribute to a more efficient and practical large-scale deployment.